zmnpl/twad/README.md

 - ~~Opions scren~~
 - ~~Ability to hide the header for screens with few rows~~
 - ~~Add button for path setup~~
-- Import for downloaded Zips(?)
+- ~~Quickload~~
-- Autoupdate mods(?)
+- WSL support
+- Warp to map
+- Demo recording / viewing
 - More statistics
-- Fading popup highlight where somthing was added
 - All the TODO flags

 ## Credit where credit is due